WoW Classic Armor Sets - What Will You Get For Clearing The Hardest Raids?

 Getting Tier 1 sets

 In the live patch 1.12, all the items that are parts of the BiS sets drop exclusively in the Molten Core raid.
-Some of them can be looted from the armies of normal trash mobs that you’re going to plough through during in this instance.
+Some of them can be looted from the armies of normal trash mobs that you’re going to plough through during this instance.
 Other set fragments only drop from specific Molten Core bosses.
 Of course, there are plenty other strong gear options in phase 1, but to get the absolute best, you’re going to have to venture straight into the home of Ragnaros.
 The raid is open to players since the game launch.
 Each one of those sets consists of eight pieces and provides additional bonuses for collecting three, five, and all eight of them.

 Warrior – Battlegear of Might